 Indeed, in 2011, the third Rice study by a management professor, Dr. Utpal M. Dholakia, appears to draw such conclusions.

 The study caught my eye because this business portal has long maintained it’s dangerous to sell products at the cheapest price in the marketplace vis-à-vis focusing on value and customer service.
-(See What are the Secrets for Success from Advertising?)

 Companies that focus solely on price attract the smallest segment of consumers – 18 percent – the least-desirable customers who make buying decisions solely on price.
 Such consumers are not loyal.
 Additionally, they’re the biggest complainers and more likely to return products.